STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 What to Expect in Therapy

 When I work with children, the first session is all about building a healthy, stable framework for the child.
 I want them to feel comfortable painting a picture of all the details of their experiences.
-Counseling with children always begins gradually, establishing trust as we get to know each other and the safety of the therapeutic relationship. p.
+Counseling with children always begins gradually, establishing trust as we get to know each other and the safety of the therapeutic relationship.
 The child is then able to show me how they communicate best, whether this is through the language of sand, play, talking, art, narratives, manipulatives, and/or creative movement.
-I am flexible in developing a form of relational connection that works on a case by case basis.
+I am flexible in developing a form of relational connection that works on a case-by-case basis.

 Personal Qualifications and Experience